fbhs-cs/purdys-puzzles/Puzzles/2019-12/README.md

 He spends the rest of the day counting bulbs and discovers that in the first thousand bulbs, all 5 colors are clustered 29 times.

 Mr. Purdy's list of all one million bulbs that he hung is in [bulbs.txt](bulbs.txt).
 How many clusters of 5 different colors are there in all?

+## Clarifying "without overlap"
+This set of 10 bulbs `RGOPBRGOPB` would only be considered as 2 clusters of five different colors.